VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The last land battle of the U.S. Civil War was fought in Texas**
+- ⚡ Daily fun fact: **In February 1878, the first telephone book was published in New Haven, Connecticut.
+The book was one page long and had fifty names in it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">